Chemical Security Assessment Tool (CSAT) Top-Screen Tips

 Resubmissions for Material Modifications

-CFATS-covered facilities must resubmit a Top-Screen to report material changes or modifications to their COI holdings, facility operations, or site configuration within 60 calendar days after the modification, as these may alter their tier.
+CFATS-covered facilities must resubmit a Top-Screen to report material changes or modifications to their COI holdings, facility operations, or site configuration within 60 calendar days after the modification, as this may alter their tier.
 Examples include:

 - The addition or removal of COI at or above the STQ and concentration listed in Appendix A.